Bob Layton: Marvel Comics and DC Comics

 Layton continued to ink and work on covers for titles such as The Incredible Hulk, Captain America, Power Man and Iron Fist, and Micronauts.
 In September 1982, he launched one of Marvel's first limited series, writing and drawing the four-issue Hercules: Prince of Power.
 Its success spawned a four-issue sequel in 1984 and a 1988 graphic novel (#37 in the "Marvel Graphic Novel" series) - Full Circle.
 Around this time, he designed the highly successful Marvel Secret Wars toy line for Mattel, which formed the impetus behind the 1984 Secret Wars event.
 Layton was one of the inkers on The Amazing Spider-Man Annual #18 (1984) which featured the wedding of Spider-Man supporting characters J. Jonah Jameson and Marla Madison in a story written by Stan Lee.
+He was scheduled to work on a Spider-Man graphic novel with Paul Smith in late 1985, but it was never completed.

 In February 1986, Layton revived the original X-Men characters in the series X-Factor, which he wrote and Jackson Guice drew.
 Layton wrote the first five issues before handing over the series to Louise Simonson.
 Michelinie and Layton became the creative team on Iron Man once again in issue #215 (Feb.
 1987) They crafted the "Armor Wars" storyline which ran from #225 (Dec.
 1987) through #231 (June 1988).
 After Michelinie and Layton finished their second Iron Man run with issue #250, Layton returned to the title briefly to write and draw #254 and write #256 before leaving Marvel.
 A year later, he returned to the comics industry to ink Jim Shooter's Magnus, Robot Fighter #1, from Valiant Comics.